-The ICAO reference documents are remarkably silent on the subject of metric and QFE altimeter operations, other than to say they are possible.
+The ICAO reference documents are remarkably silent on the subject of metric and QFE versus QNH altimeter operations, other than to say they are possible.
 Even the document devoted to summarizing differences, ICAO Doc 7030, fails to cover either subject.
 We are left to explore both subjects with hard-earned experience.
-It is a subject that can kill you.

 Does tech make all this easier?
 Sure.
 Fool proof?
 No, see Eddie Answers an Altimeter Question.

 Things are getting easier because they are becoming more standard.
 As of late 2020, 188 out of 193 ICAO member states are using feet and QNH.
 The only countries still working in meters are China, Mongolia, North Korea, Russia, and Tajikistan.
 And those last two are only using metric in lower airspace.
 In Russia you will now get QNH below transition level unless you are a Russian aircraft, which can get mm Hg on request.
 I think all of those countries except Tajikistan are using QNH at most, if not all, airports.

 So let's learn how to identify which systems your airport is using, and the best way to learn is to start with the ICAO standard.

 I will be using Jeppesen approach charts as examples.
 If you are using charts from another provider, you will have some research to do.

 Looking just below the "Briefing Strip" and the left you should see "Alt Set:" and the method employed.

 There may be conversion tables on the chart to go from QNH to QFE and back, but the only way to be sure the chart is meant for QFE operations is to look at the minimums section and see which appears in bold.